Say hello to our favorite HorrorAddicts.net 10iversary television blogs!

 NTK: Do your characters have free will?
 Or do you plan their every move?

-NTK: Nancy, what does the future hold for you?
-What works do we have to look forward to?
+NTK: Elliot, what does the future hold for you?
+What work do we Horror Addicts have to look forward to?